 You might be concerned because you’re sharing bags.
 Don’t worry about that because you’ll have a mask on and it’s June so you’ve finally learned to not touch your face so much.
 Sanitize often as well.

-Jenga is an easy game to distance with, people stand back from the tower anyway because they don’t want it to fall on them.
-Giant Jenga’s can be up to 6’ high, especially when they’re elevated on a stand.
+Tumbling Towers is an easy game to distance with, people stand back from the tower anyway because they don’t want it to fall on them.
+Giant Tumbling Towers’s can be up to 6’ high, especially when they’re elevated on a stand.
 You’re not always handling the same blocks either but that doesn’t give you permission to touch your face.
 Never touch your face.
 Check out the graphic below:

 Giant Connect Four lends itself to social distancing pretty well just because you don’t have to be near the game to study your next move.
 In fact, it’s likely beneficial when you step back to survey your next drop and you’re naturally about arms-length away from the game when playing normally.
 It’s easy, just move back when you’re done with your turn.